bitpatroon/DynHostsUpdated/README.md

 Always make copies of the original data.

 The code is open source.
-You can never be changed for using this software.
+You can never be charged for using this software.